ton-community/ton-docs/docs/v3/documentation/archive/mining.md

 The total network hashrate of TON mining is very high; miners need high-performance machines if they wish to succeed.
 Mining on standard home computers and notebooks is futile, and we advise against such attempts.

 #### CPU
-Modern CPU that supports [Intel SHA Extension](https://en.wikipedia.org/wiki/Intel_SHA_extensions) is a **must**.
-Most miners use AMD EPYC or Threadripper-based machines with at least 32 cores and 64 threads.
+A modern CPU with [Intel SHA Extension](https://en.wikipedia.org/wiki/Intel_SHA_extensions) support is **essential**.
+Most miners use AMD EPYC or Threadripper machines with at least 32 cores and 64 threads.

 #### GPU
 Yes!
 You can mine TON using GPU.
 There is a version of a PoW miner that is capable to use both Nvidia and AMD GPUs; you can find the code and instructions on how to use it in the [POW Miner GPU](https://github.com/tontechio/pow-miner-gpu/blob/main/crypto/util/pow-miner-howto.md) repository.